Ron is a student of the American Civil War and writes about it frequently. His focus is not so much on the battles as on

 By that time, many of the slaves had freed themselves by running away into Union lines.
 Wesley Norris was one of them.
 He escaped into Union-held territory that same month.
-Lee was careful to insure that all of the slaves who had been under his authority, even the ones who had already escaped, were included in the deed of manumission.
+Lee was careful to ensure that all of the slaves who had been under his authority, even the ones who had already escaped, were included in the deed of manumission.
 The names of Wesley and Mary Norris were on the list of those who were being set free.

-Robert E. Lee Was an Admirable But Flawed Man of His Time
+An Admirable but Flawed Man of His Time

 When Robert E. Lee denied that he had ever mistreated anyone under his authority, he was, by his own lights, correct.
 Lee had a strong sense of duty, which included not only what he considered to be the slaves' duty to him, but also his duty to them.
 And he was very conscientious in carrying out those responsibilities as he understood them.
 He was committed to doing "what is right and best" for the enslaved people under his control.
 As Elizabeth Brown Pryor notes, "his estate accounts show that he spent considerable sums for the slaves' clothing, food, and medical care."

-But what Lee was unable to do was to rise above the prejudices of his time.
+But what Lee was unable to do was rise above the prejudices of his time.
 Believing blacks to be morally and intellectually inferior to whites, he was convinced that he had the right to demand the loyalty and the labor of the enslaved people of Arlington.

 How Lee Compares to Grant